trentdavies/workmux/README.md

 branch, delete the worktree, close the tmux window, remove the local branch.

 **Terminal workflow.** Build on your familiar terminal setup instead of yet another agentic GUI that won't exist next year.
 If you don't have one yet, tmux is worth picking up.

+**Philosophy:** Do one thing well, then compose.
+Your terminal handles windowing and layout, git handles branches and worktrees, your agent executes, and workmux ties it all together.

 New to worktrees?
 See [Why git worktrees?](#why-git-worktrees)